Maria Mercedes T. Rodrigo, PhD, Head

-Jessica O. Sugay, Research Associate
+Jessica O. Sugay, Lecturer

 I am a Lecturer in the Department of Information Systems and Computer Science of the Ateneo de Manila University.
 I am currently pursuing a Master of Arts degree in Education, majoring in Information Technology Integration.
 I am also the Moderator of the student organization, the Computer Society of the Ateneo.

 I am a lecturer in Ateneo de Manila University’s Department of Information Systems and Computer Science.
 As someone who grew up playing video games, I am interested in all things game-related, from entertainment to education, digital or otherwise.

 Eric Cesar E. Vidal, Jr., PhD, Research Associate

 I received my B.S. and M.S. degrees in Computer Science at Ateneo in 2001 and 2005, respectively, then served as a researcher at the National University of Singapore (NUS) Games Lab from 2009 through 2014, in charge of developing an A.I. planning engine for game applications.
 Thereafter, I returned to the Philippines to complete my Ph.D. degree, again with Ateneo, which I received in 2020.